ronan-s1/dublin-landmarks-PWA/README.md

 - The application was deployed on Azure using Docker containers, Nginx and TSL was achieved using Certbot.
 - Boostrap was employed to make the UI applealing and responsive.
 - The Beautiful Soup package was utilised to scrape the weather data and parse the HTML.
+- The different layers on the map was built using CartoDB
 - The application is confirmed as a Progressive Web App (PWA) through Google Lighthouse validation.

 ## Features